kajananchinniah/Terrain-Generator/README.md

 ## TODO
 - Clean up code (I hope to make a terrain manager class that deals with all the 9 terrains I generate)
+- Add a toon-like skybox and create a toon-like shader
 - Figure out why the lighting looks really bad

 ## Acknowledgements / References